craigahobbs/ollama-chat/README.md

 - Platform independent - tested on macOS, Windows, and Linux
 - Chat with any local Ollama model
-- Save conversations for later viewing and interaction
+- Prompt commands to include files, images, and URL content
 - Regenerate the most recent conversation response
 - Delete the most recent conversation exchange
 - View responses as Markdown or text
 - Save conversations as Markdown text
 - Multiple concurrent chats
-- Prompt commands for including file and URL content
 - Conversation templates for repeating prompts with variable substitutions
 - Start a converstation or template from the command line
 - Download and manage models